laurenchen0631/English-Learning/category/common_phrase.md

 	- I hope my teacher will take into account the fact that I was ill just before the exams when she marks my paper.
 	- A good architect takes into account the building`s surroundings.
 	- The UK`s tax system takes no account of children.
+- in the name of sth 代表/用…的名義
+	- They were arrested in the name of the king.
+	- As members of the union, we have the right to know what action the union is taking in our name.
 - it behooves sb to V == it is incumbent on (某人)理應..
 	- it behooves any coach to study his predecessors
 	- it ill behooves the opposition constantly to decry the sale of arms to friendly countries